Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling

-The main motivation behind the investigation of V/MgO/Fe-based epitaxial hybrid structures, as reviewed here, arises from three key features that distinguish these S/F hybrids from practically all previously studied superconducting spintronic systems.
+The main motivation behind the investigation of the V/MgO/Fe-based epitaxial hybrid structures, as reviewed here, arises from three key features that distinguish these S/F hybrids from practically all previously studied superconducting spintronic systems.
 First, the Fe/MgO interface and, to a lesser extent, the V/MgO interface induce a strong SOC (primarily Rashba, due to the breaking of the translational symmetry in the atomic lattice at the interface).
-Second, the Fe/MgO system provides a spin polarization up to $80\%$, closely approaching the Fe electrode to a fully spin-polarized ferromagnet.
+Second, the Fe/MgO system provides a spin polarization up to $80\%$, closely approaching that of a fully spin-polarized ferromagnet in the Fe electrode.
 Third, as discussed earlier, the symmetry mismatch between the electronic structures of V(100) and Fe(100) creates a scenario in which virtually all electrons transferred between the ferromagnet and superconductor experience SOC, a unique situation in superconducting spintronics.
 Electrons whose symmetry is transformed from $\Delta_2$ to $\Delta_1$ via SOC are efficiently transmitted through the MgO barrier.
-This symmetry selective transmission mechanism is similar to the well known underlying effect responsible for the record-high tunneling magnetoresistance (TMR) observed at room temperature in Fe/MgO/Fe magnetic tunnel junctions (MTJs)\cite{Yuasa2004,Parkin2004}.